amosyu2000/cyclops/docs/VnVReport/VnVReport.md

 ## 9. Appendix

 ### 9.1.
 Reflection
 The VnV Plan put about a solid foundation upon which the Cyclops team worked to verify and validate the numerous intricate components of the ride assist system.
 The testing identified in the VnV Plan was a response to the fundamental features required by the implementation chosen.
-Those features are blindspot detection, crash detection, video and data logging, and some baseline usability and stylistic requirements.
+Those features are rear vehicle detection, crash detection, video and data logging, and some baseline usability and stylistic requirements.

 As a result of tackling broader requirements in testing specifications as opposed to generating specific tests for specific implementations, the VnV Plan proved to be a robust document that withstood the changes made due to testing.
 Some of those changes include switching from ultrasonic to lidar distance sensing and decreasing the size of the system.
 In the first instance clearly predicting what was required was driven by the overarching concept of the system; improving user safety by indicating the distance of objects behind the rider.
 This brings about an important concept that the Cyclops team learned and will be sure to use in future Verification and Validation Planning; Test cases should be broad enough that implementation shifts will not render them obsolete, yet specific enough that every requirement is sure to be met under their cumulative rule.